Grand Theft Auto modding

-While vehicles in the Grand Theft Auto series are loosely based on real-world makes and models, custom vehicle models such as this Audi R8 are a popular form of modification throughout the GTA community.
+While vehicles in the Grand Theft Auto series are loosely based on real-world makes and models, custom vehicle models are a popular form of modification throughout the GTA community.

 User modification, or modding, of video games in the open world sandbox Grand Theft Auto series is a popular trend in the PC gaming community.
 These unofficial modifications are made by altering gameplay logic and asset files within a user's game installation, and can change the player's experience to varying degrees.
 Frequently created by anonymous modders, modifications are presented in the form of downloadable files or archives.
 Third-party software has been indispensable for building Grand Theft Auto mods, due to the lack of official editing tools from the developer, Rockstar Games.
 Mods for Grand Theft Auto are generally developed for use on the PC versions of the games, since the platform does not prevent modifications to installed software; however, similar content for console and mobile phone versions does exist to an extent.